Residual permutation test for regression coefficient testing: Numerical studies

 \subsection{Numeric analysis of validity under the null}

-We start by analysing the validity of various tests under the null described in Section~\ref{Sec:SimSetup}.
-We estimate the size of RPT, $\textrm{RPT}_{\textrm{EM}}$ and dbLasso at nominal levels of $0.01$ and $0.005$ for $(n, p) \in\{(300, 100), (600, 100), (600, 200)\}$.
-The results are summarised in Table~\ref{Tab:SizeControl}.
-Notice that since the p-values of both ANOVA and the naive test are invariant with respect to the choices of $\beta, \beta^Z$ and $\Sigma$, the results in Table~\ref{Tab:ANOVA} are directly comparable to the ones in Table~\ref{Tab:SizeControl}.
+We start by analysing the validity of various tests under the null described in Section~\ref{Sec:SimSetup}. {\rev We estimated the size of RPT, $\textrm{RPT}_{\textrm{EM}}$, DR, FL, CRT, RB, RR and HDI at nominal levels of $1\%$ and {\revone $5\%$} for $(n, p) \in\{(300, 100), (600, 100), (600, 200)\}$ (see Table~\ref{Tab:Size5pc} in the Supplementary Material for estimated size at {\revone 0.5\%} nominal level).
+RB, RR and HDI displayed more serious violation of the empirical sizes in these simulation settings (see Table~\ref{Tab:AdditionalSizeSimulation} in the Supplementary Material).} The results for the remaining procedures are summarised in Table~\ref{Tab:SizeControl}.
+Notice that since the p-values of both ANOVA and the naive RPT are invariant with respect to the choices of $\beta, \beta^Z$ and $\Sigma$, the results in Table~\ref{Tab:ANOVA} are directly comparable to the ones in Table~\ref{Tab:SizeControl}.
 Therefore, we do not repeat the simulations of the two tests here.
-Besides, notice that since the test of~\citet{LB21} is not well-defined for $p \ge n /( \lceil 1/\alpha\rceil + 1)$, we did not include CPT in our numerical experiment.

-From Table~\ref{Tab:SizeControl}, we see that all tests considered have valid size guarantees when the noise has Gaussian components, regardless of the choices of $\bX$.
-However, in the presence of heavy-tailed noises, dbLasso reports empirical sizes much larger than the nominal levels, which is just like ANOVA and the naive RPT in Table~\ref{Tab:ANOVA}.
-Interestingly, when $\bX$ follows the $t_1$ design, the size of dbLasso is even above $70\%$, which is much larger than the size of ANOVA and the naive RPT displayed in Table~\ref{Tab:ANOVA}.
-This indicates that dbLasso is more sensitive to heavy-tailed design matrices than the other competing methods.

-On the other hand, RPT exhibits valid size controls in all settings, which is consistent with our theoretical findings.
-What's more interesting, the size of $\textrm{RPT}_{\textrm{EM}}$ is also valid across all the simulation settings, even with heavy-tailed noises and heavy-tailed design.
+{\rev From Table~\ref{Tab:SizeControl}, we see that DR has good size control when the design matrix $\boldsymbol{X}$ has Gaussian components and exceeds the nominal size levels when $\boldsymbol{X}$ is generated with $t_1$ components.
+FL performed the best when $n/p$ is relatively large, consistent with the asymptotic size validity of the test established in \citet{freedman1983nonstochastic}, though with low $n/p$ ratios and heavy-tailed noise, the empirical sizes can exceed the nominal level.
+CRT is conservative when components of $\boldsymbol{X}$ and the noise have the same distribution, but can violate the size control when the noise distributions have much heavier tails than that of components of $\boldsymbol{X}$.} On the other hand, RPT exhibits valid, {\revone though sometimes conservative}, size controls in all settings, which is consistent with our theoretical findings.
+More interestingly, the size of $\textrm{RPT}_{\textrm{EM}}$ is also valid across all the simulation settings, even with heavy-tailed noises and heavy-tailed design.
 In Section~\ref{sec:simpower}, we further study the empirical power of RPT and $\textrm{RPT}_{\textrm{EM}}$.